Do you want to get an accurate reading of the fuel pressure in your vehicle?

 Put your piston top dead center on compression stroke or loosen rocker arms. put 100 psi into cylinder by turning valve on tester.
 The second valve will show maintained pressure, hopefully 99 or 100 psi even cold.
 If you test a cylinder that is bad.
 The second gauge will show less pressure.
 When i tested my back cylinder, i could hear the antifreeze bubbling.
 Which told me i most likely had a blown head gasket or cracked head.
 My second gauge showed 96 psi.
 Put in a new head gasket and retested.
 Showed 100 psi.
 I then knew i had fixed the right part.

 Worked flawlessly.
 I had an old Harbor Freight leak down tester I used for a couple years.
 It worked okay, but it couldn’t hold up to higher pressure.
 This worked and held 100psi no problem.
-I wanted to test my engine in my Evo before I threw in a lager turbo, and this made it an easy job.
+I wanted to test my engine in my Evo before I threw in a lager turbo, and the otc cylinder leak down tester made it an easy job.
 Feels solid and varies spark plug connectors that will fit just about all engines, all in a solid blow molded case.
 OTC is a great trusted brand with a good build quality and good warranty.
 I suspect this will last me many years.

 This fuel pressure tester diagnoses drivability problems caused by poor fuel pressure.
 It is designed for fuel injected systems.
 It features a relief button and a 6-ft hose to safely dispose of gasoline without disconnecting the gauge.

-It also works on the throttle body injection with a threaded connection at the fuel filter or throttle body.
-It is 2½” gauge with 0-100 psi/0-700 kPa scales for accurate measurements.
+This professional fuel pressure tester kit also works on the throttle body injection with a threaded connection at the fuel filter or throttle body.
+It is a 2½” gauge with 0-100 psi/0-700 kPa scales for accurate measurements.

 The gauge resolution is not optimal for carburetor applications and it does not include any carburetor adapters.
 To test fuel pressure on carbureted engines, Actron CP7803 Vacuum and Fuel Pressure Tester Kit can be used.